Gabweare/WHSTechNotes/journal.md

 # September 8, 2025
 Weekly Journal Prompt: A career that i'm interested in is Cybersecurity.
 Computers are an esste
 # September 15, 2025
 Weekly Journal Prompt: My idea of a AI that takes major inspiration from Tony Stark's J.A.R.V.I.S and Alexa.
-As Technology.
+As Technology evolves.
 # September 22, 2025
 Weekly Journal Prompt: Ikea
 # September 30, 2025